adamdicarlo/elm-pages-ansi-codes-sscce/README.md

 # SSCCE: ANSI escape codes are present in ErrorPage.Internal at run-time, in the browser

 Because the dev server does not let the `ErrorPage` get shown, this reproduction instead console.logs the errant value (via `Pages.Script.log`).
-Otherwise I, AFAIK, this would need to be deployed just to reproduce the problem.
+Otherwise AFAIK, this would need to be deployed just to reproduce the problem.

 First start up the dev server: